As a parent of a child who has special needs, there are many things that you might come across. One of them is in relation to clothing issues.

 Some autistic children might have difficulty understanding the expectations for clothing.
 This is because they do not understand the language that is being used or social expectations of what they need to do in certain environments.

-Children With Autism Might Not Want To Dress Up
+Autism Might Not Want To Dress Up

 Some autistic children might not want to dress up for special occasions, such as a family gathering or school event or even wear socks.